2 Managing people with HIV infection

 2-44 How often should the CD4 count be measured?

-People living with HIV who have chosen not to start ART should remain in wellness programmes, where the CD4 count should be measured every 6 months to assess the condition of the immune system.
+While those who have chosen not to start ART should remain in wellness programmes, the CD4 count should be measured every 6 months to assess the condition of the immune system.
 Antiretroviral treatment should be encouraged at every visit.
 Regular monitoring of the CD4 count is an important part of the management of people with HIV infection.

 - The CD4 count is best done in stable patients who are not acutely ill with HIV-associated or other infections.